 Research was conducted in the Project Area within Tuscola and Huron Counties, located in east-central Michigan, USA (Fig. 1).
-The land use / land cover of the Project

-Area consists mainly of agricultural fields (e.g, corn, soybeans, and sugar beets), with some pastures, forested areas, fencerows, and some small wetlands.
+The land use / land cover of the Project Area consists mainly of agricultural fields (e.g, corn, soybeans, and sugar beets), with some pastures, forested areas, fencerows, and some small wetlands.
 The natural vegetation in this area is generally described as mesic forests, and wet forests.
 The forest overstory typically includes components of maple (Acer spp.), oak (Quercus spp.), ash (Fraxinus spp.) and beech (Fagus grandifolia).
 Historically, the eastern inland portion of the Project Area was vegetated with beech-sugar maple forest mixed with black ash swamps.
 The western portion was predominantly mixed hardwood swamp and areas of mixed conifers with hemlock-white pine.
 The majority of these areas are now drained for agricultural use (Comer et al. 1995).
 The western edge of the Project Area is approximately 2.0 miles from the Lake Huron lakeshore (i.e., Saginaw Bay), which is considered by some to be a concentration area for migratory birds.
 Our Study Area includes the shoreline areas thereby providing a thorough survey effort.

 Figure 1.
 Bald Eagle viewing stations (yellow dots) were established in Tuscola and Huron Counties, MI in and around the Project Area proposed for wind energy development (blue boundary).
-Bald Eagle surveys were conducted at the viewing stations in the winter and spring 2012.
+Bald Eagle surveys were conducted at the viewing stations between February and December 2012.
 The Project Area is predominantly agricultural lands with some interspersed forested areas.

-Bald Eagle surveys
+Bald Eagle and Large Bird surveys

 We established 81 Bald Eagle viewing stations in the Project Area.
 These stations provided the best possible viewsheds of the proposed project sites (Fig. 1).
-Following methods similar to those used by Hawkwatch International, we conducted 1-hour surveys at the stations starting in February and continuing through the rest of 2012.
-This report will summarize the data collected until the end of May 2012.
-When conducting outdoor research, some flexibility in scheduling is needed and some surveys were missed due to inclement weather.
+Following methods similar to those used by Hawkwatch International, we conducted 1-hour surveys at the stations starting in February and continuing through the rest of 2012, with a specific analysis of June - December data to complement the earlier report focused on February - May 2012.